 You can find more details about delivery and collection at the post office for your address here.

-Depending on the territory on which you are located, you may contact some of the working units of postal traffic or Services Function for any further information on letterpost services.
+Depending on the territory in which you are located, please contact the relevant organizational entity or the Services Function if you need further details on letterpost services.

 - Is it possible to track recorded letterpost items electronically?